patrickrobrecht/extended-evaluation-for-statify/readme.txt

 Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify/blob/master/CHANGELOG.md) for the details.

+= 2.6.2 =
+* Bugfix: Error in most popular posts diagram showing multiple pages with the same title

 = 2.6.1 =
 * Update tooltip library (switch to more recent fork)
 * Fix issues on WordPress multisite installations (set capabilities and links on the content page)